Double and Quadruple Flat Bands tuned by Alternative magnetic Fluxes in Twisted Bilayer Graphene: Effective model, symmetry analysis, topological property and condition for multi-fold degenerate flat bands

-In this section, we give the derivation of chirally symmetric continuum model of TBG with magnetic phase, and discuss the symmetry of Hamiltonian $H^{\varphi}(\mathbf{r})$, also including approximate symmetries in the low energy and symmetry of wave function in the real space.
-In addition, we discuss relation of zero energy eigenstates between between $D^{\varphi}_{\mathbf{k}}(\mathbf{r})$ and $T_{\mathbf{k}}$, and topological properties for the double and quadruple flat bands.
+In this section, we provide a comprehensive derivation of the chirally symmetric continuum model that describes twisted bilayer graphene (TBG) under a periodic alternating magnetic field.
+We engage in an in-depth analysis of the symmetry associated with this system, including approximate symmetries in the low energy and correspondence of symmetries between momentum space and real space.
+Furthmore, we elucidate the conditions for the emergence of multi-fold degenerate flat bands, and topological properties for the flat bands.
+In addition, we analyze the impact of intra-sublattice interlayer coupling on these flat bands.